Hero Image

 More

-• Represented death row inmate on appeal and before the U.S. Supreme Court (Johnson v.
+• Represented a death row inmate on appeal and before the U.S. Supreme Court (Johnson v.
 Precythe) in certiorari proceedings.